Prostokvashino (TV series)

 Prostokvashino (Простоквашино) is a Russian animated television series produced by Soyuzmultfilm.
-Continuation of cartoons "Three from Prostokvashino", "Vacations in Prostokvashino", "Winter in Prostokvashino" and "Spring in Prostokvashino".
+It is a continuation of the animated films "Three from Prostokvashino", "Vacations in Prostokvashino", "Winter in Prostokvashino" and "Spring in Prostokvashino".

+An animated caricature of Vladimir Putin appeared on a special episode on 26 December 2025, voiced by Dmitry Grachev, who impersonated the president on TNT's Comedy Club.

 Plot

 Uncle Fyodor has a younger sister, Vera Pavlovna.
 And Vera Pavlovna has a bestfriend, the rodent Tama-Tama.
 Later, they had a nanny, Margarita Egorovna.
 Meanwhile, Matroskin and Sharik have started a farm and are mastering new technologies.